 It’s time to get innovative and leave your competitors in the dust!
-To get ahead in the business industry, you need to gather reviews.
+To get ahead in the insurance industry, you need to gather reviews.
 In this day and age your customers are tech savvy, so they will go the extra mile to find out if your products are reliable.
 But how will your customers know if no one leaves a review?
 Wouldn’t you want to know if the product you’re buying is worth your time and money?
 According to Zendesk.com, Dimensional Research reports 88% of online customers make a buying decision based on what online reviews say.
 That percentage is astounding!
 If you’re not swayed by that, Jonathon Wolfe, blogger and VP of Techvalidate concludes that 94% of respondents rate company reviews by customers as “very effective” (Survey of 105 B2b marketing and sales professionals).
-Getting positive reviews is extremely important for the success of your company.
+Getting positive customer reviews is extremely important for the success of your insurance agency.
 The main question to ask is…… how to get customers to leave more reviews?

 1. Create a customer review page on your website

-A review page on your website makes it easy for customers to leave and view reviews.
-Numerous companies have a page specifically dedicated to reviews on their website.
-For instance, when you buy a product from a retail website, you can read the review listed above or below the product.
-It is also wise to have a testimonial page.
+A review page on your insurance website makes it easy for customers to leave and view reviews.
+Numerous insurance companies have a page specifically dedicated to reviews on their website.
+For instance, when you buy a product from a retail website, you can read the customer review listed above or below the product.
+It is also wise to have a customer testimonial page.
 Include pictures of the people who state the testimonials to help your customers build trust in your product and/or service.

 2. Give a list of review sites to your customers

 Most of the time customers are willing to give a review but they usually don’t know where to go.
-Set up business accounts with Yelp, Facebook and Google and email your customers these links for them to leave feedback.
+Set up agency business accounts with Yelp, Facebook and Google and email your customers these links for them to leave feedback.

 3. Send an email or letter asking for feedback